Compare two cars

 Verdict

 Honda is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
 It's really tough to make a final decision here, but if I'd need to, I'd say Mercedes Benz.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.